-D. DRUG TESTING
+D. ROUTINE DRUG TESTING

-In addition to the pre matriculation drug test (facilitated by PharmCAS), students are required to complete a drug test prior to the start of their P2, P3 and P4 year.
-These must be completed as per College policy and agreements with experiential education rotation practice sites.
-(See Experiential Education Manual for details).
-Students should keep a copy of their most recent drug screen on file as they may be required to provide this documentation to a rotation site.
-Experiential sites may request a random drug screen during a student's rotation.
+In addition to the pre matriculation drug test (facilitated by PharmCAS), students are required to complete a drug test prior to the start of their P2, P3 and P4 year per College policy and agreements with experiential education rotation practice sites.
 (See Experiential Education Manual for details).